fzsheik/Dino-Fu/README.md

 Dino Fu is a competitive local multiplayer game where players control dinosaurs in arena-style combat.
 Originally inspired by the Nintendo game Boomerang Fu, this project evolved into a unique platformer experience with smooth movement mechanics and strategic boomerang combat.

+Project Goals
+This project was created to explore game development from scratch without relying on third-party engines like Unity or Godot.
+The challenge was to build everything ground-up, including:
+- Custom physics engine - Designed specifically to handle boomerang mechanics, including ricocheting off walls and return trajectories
+- From-scratch implementation - All game systems built without engine assistance

+I've always admired how Boomerang Fu manages to be simple yet incredibly deep in its gameplay.
+To tackle this complexity in a more manageable way, I reimagined it as a platformer - - maintaining the core boomerang combat mechanics while simplifying the game structure.

 **Note:** This is a playable prototype with some mechanical and UI bugs still present.

 ## ✨ Features